ChavBox/ChavBox/Notes/ChavNotes/CSCI_447/Storage Management.md

 ##### LOOK
 	Proceed in direction at start, go to "maximum" request in that direction, then reverse, and perform reads as continuing towards maximum "other" direction.

+## Disk Scheduling
+Requests for disk reads come in at varying times, the above algorithms that can cause starvation:
+- SSTF
+## RAID
+	Redundant Arrays of Independent Disks
+We cannot assume disk failures are independent, factors such as power outages would affect both disks.

+Stripping: Splitting portions of a byte among two disks

+Mirroring: Duplicate data between two or more drives.

+**What is the mean time of failure of some disk in a 100 disk array?**
+100,000/100 = 1000 = ~40 days

+### Redundancy Mirroring
+	Write data to duplicate disks
+A byte could be split up among two disks, with the first 4 bits stored in disk A and the other 4 in disk B.

+Raid 0: Stripping but no mirroring
+Raid 1: Mirroring but no stripping
+Raid 2: Stripping, no mirroring, but use of parity bits

+**Byte Parity**:
+- If number of bits (1's) is even, parity = 0
+- If number of bits (1's) is odd, parity = 1
+- Parity of each byte segment is saved, [[parity venn diagram]]
 # Example Questions
 1. Assume the following page requests by process $i$ left to right \[Answers TBD]:
 43   78   32 |  32   43 |  32   12   34 |  78   65   43   78 |  32   78 |